fiskaltrust/portal-manual-doc/doc/portal-handbook_EN_04.md

 The employee could be reassigned later.

-If the companies are assigned via the ft.portal, this administration of user rights can also be performed by an employee of a CashSys-Dealer ??? for an assigned CashSys-Operator ???.
+If the companies are assigned via the ft.portal, this administration of user rights can also be performed by an employee of a CashSys-Dealer for an assigned CashSys-Operator.

 ## Tools_download